Paul Davis: Joyous at Coningsby Gallery

 Photos: Marika Parizzi

-Paul Davis: Joyous is at Coningsby Gallery until 27th July 2013, for further information visit here.
+Paul Davis: Joyous is at Coningsby Gallery until 27th July 2013.
+For further information visit the gallery’s website here.

-For further information about Paul Davis visit here.
+For further information about Paul Davis visit his website here.